Your vehicle's fuel filter location is in a particular area based on the year, engine manufacturer, make, and model.

 Sometimes the filter will have a different fitting on each side so that it can only be installed in one direction.
 Because the fuel filter is one of the key components in protecting the engine from hazardous foreign particles, it is critical to replace the fuel filter or filters on a regular basis.

-Some mechanics recommend replacing the filter every year during the regularly scheduled tune-up, but other engineers disagree.
+Some mechanics recommend replacing the filter yearly during the regularly scheduled tune-up, but other engineers disagree.

 The fuel filter is your primary Defense Against Dirty Fuel.

-Based on research done on the purity of today's Diesel Fuel the analysis shows that fuel contamination levels have doubled over the past few years.
+Based on research done on the purity of today's Diesel Fuel, the analysis shows that fuel contamination levels have doubled over the past few years.
 The average gallon of diesel fuel can contain over 18 million potentially harmful particles.
 Bad diesel fuel leads to plugged filters, causing a host of problems for your engine.
 Real-world testing that simulates engine vibration shows how previously captured particles are released into the downstream fuel supply.
-The use of a Premium diesel fuel filter will minimize the damage done to your entire fuel injection system by removing these contaminants.
+Using a Premium diesel fuel filter will minimize the damage done to your entire fuel injection system by removing these contaminants.

-A fuel filter has a rating that portrays the ability of the filter to removed, suspended particles from the fuel.
+A fuel filter has a rating that portrays the ability of the filter to remove suspended particles from the fuel.
 The standard unit of measure is referred to as a Micron.

-A micron is a thousandth of a millimeter or a millionth of a meter or .000039 of an inch.
+A micron is a thousandth of a millimeter, a millionth of a meter, or .000039 of an inch.
 Micron is the unit of measure used to determine the size of particles in a fluid that is filtered out by the filter.

 NOTE: As a consumer, you must be aware that the engine manufacturer specifies an Absolute Micron Rating to ensure the preservation of your costly fuel injection system.
-The use of the proper filter will help ensure the trouble-free operation of the motor.
-Looking for a less costly filter that does not meet the requirement of your engine will affect you in the long run.
+Using the proper filter will help ensure the trouble-free operation of the motor.
+Looking for a less costly filter that does not meet your engine's requirements will affect you in the long run.

 KLM Performance carries these fuel filters for premium diesel fuel filtration to keep your fuel system running clean, efficient, and powerful.
 If you do not see the diesel fuel filter you are looking for, please do not hesitate to call us or contact us.
 KLM Performance offers quantity discounts on all filters.
-This filter discount is applied when filter numbers of three or more are ordered.
+This filter discount is applied when three or more filter numbers are ordered.